supervisely-ecosystem/export-to-pascal-voc/README.md

 ## Preparation
 There are no special requirements for Supervisely project, classes can have any shapes.
 It means that any labeled object can be converted.

 Pascal VOC format stores all data in separate folders.
-Image annotations are stored in `xml` files.
-Segmentantion class and object masks are placed into SegmentationClass and SegmentationObject folders respectively.
+Image bounding boxes and additional information are stored in `xml` files.
+Segmentantion class and object masks are placed into `SegmentationClass` and `SegmentationObject` folders respectively. **All image Tags, except `train` and `val` will be skipped**.

 #### Pascal VOC Project directory has the following structure:
 * Voc